buenos-nachos/time-sync/README.md

 ### Available now

 - 🔄 **Keep things in sync** – `time-sync` ensures that different systems on one device can't ever get out of sync with each other.
-- 📸 **Stop your snapshot tests from flaking** –
+- 📸 **No more snapshot flakes** – `time-sync` makes it easy to freeze the time to a specific value to ensure that your snapshot tests stay deterministic.
+- 🏝️ **Astro islands** – All `time-sync` packages aim to support Astro's island architecture out of the box.
+This includes mixing `.astro` files with frameworks that have official bindings.
 - 📦 **As few dependencies as possible** – The vanilla version of `time-sync` has zero runtime dependencies.
 Each package for binding it to a framwork aims to have only that framework as a dependency.

 ### Coming soon

-- 🏝️ **Islands support** – All versions of `time-sync` aim to support islands architecture out of the box (like the version used by Astro)
 - 🖥️ **Bindings for popular UI frameworks** – `time-sync` will be launching bindings for React in the next few weeks.
 Solid.js bindings will launch soon after.
-Other frameworks may be added based on demand.
+Other frameworks may be added based on demand/interest.
 - 💿 **Mix and match UI frameworks** – The React and Solid.js packages are being designed so that they can be used together in a single Astro project.
 Any future framework bindings will aim to have the same support.

 ## Quick start

+### Installation

+### Usage

+## Documentation

+All documentation can be found [in the `docs` directory](./docs).

+> [!NOTE] Because this project is in its early stages, there is a bigger risk of breaking API changes.
+Other documentation (such as how-to guides and explanations) will become available once the project has stabilized.

 ## Motivation

 ### Design goals

-- Help synchronize state and processes on the same system
+- Help synchronize state and processes on the same system.
+- Make it easy to stop snapshot tests without having to lean on platform-specific tools and hacks.
-- Provide limited support for server-side rendering (just enough to avoid hydration mismatches and similar issues, but no deep synchronization).
+- Provide limited support for server-side rendering (just enough to avoid hydration mismatches and similar issues as a one-time initialization).
 - Provide limited support for stateful servers that need the vanilla JavaScript version of TimeSync to keep updates in sync.

 ### Design non-goals